Ouxsoft/LHTML/docs/README.md

 This example makes use of four Modules.
 These modules are instantiated using the `<html>`, `<block>`, `<news>` and `<footer>` elements.
 The `<html>` element invokes a module that adds the completed `<head>` element.
 The `<block>` element is replaced by a fully built HTML5 navigation bar.
 The `<h1>` element is part of the static page content; itt remains uninitiated and unaltered.
 The `<news>` element pulls up to 20 news stories from a database and display them with a `<div>` containing thumbnails and a headline.
 The `<footer>` section is automatically populated with a copyright notice.

+### Stakeholder Driven Dialect
+LHTML module elements are driven by development and SHOULD be project specific.
+In many ways the creation of these elements forms a language dialect.
+This dialect SHOULD be considerate of the project's stakeholders roles and inner communication requirements.
+Stakeholder MAY include any of the following:

+ + Backend developer;
+ + Template designers;
+ + Search indexes;
+ + Frontend developers;
+ + UX/UI designers;
+ + WYSIWYG users; and
+ + Web browser.

 ### Modules
 Modules are the worker bees of LHTML.
 Potential uses of LHTML5 modules include: